How to make the most of these saving and investment accounts.

 What happens if you go over your ISA allowance?

-If you pay more than £20,000 into a single or mix of different ISA types in a financial year it’ll likely be returned to you – and you won’t receive any interest or gains made (if any) before than happens.
+If you pay more than £20,000 into a single or mix of different ISA types in a financial year it’s best to speak to your provider and the excess will likely be returned to you.
+But you won’t receive any interest or gains made (if any) if that happens.

 If it’s not spotted – perhaps it’s across both a Cash and Stocks ISA, it’ll be down to HMRC to spot.
 They’ll let you know what to do and potentially claim any money due back from you (such as tax on some of the interest earned).